Human Genomes Platform

 The project is part of the BioCommons Human Genome Informatics Initiative to improve data management and sharing for national consortia, including Australian Genomics and Zero Childhood Cancer.

-This tool box will replace manual systems and bespoke solutions currently used by the partners.
-Standards and APIs from the Global Alliance for Genomic Health (GA4GH) will be implemented, and data holdings brought into alignment with the global human genome repository (European Genome Phenome Archive, EGA).
+This tool box replaces manual systems and bespoke solutions currently used by the partners.
+Standards and APIs from the Global Alliance for Genomic Health (GA4GH) have been implemented, and data holdings brought into alignment with the global human genome repository (European Genome Phenome Archive, EGA).

-The specific aims of the project are to investigate and subsequently implement:
+The specific aims of the project were to investigate:

 • systems for identifying cohorts of human genomes across multiple participating repositories